 Even for a comedy piece the narrative seems completely unclear and difficult to understand, the worst part is the camera angles, there seems to be no variation other than a shot reverse shot and little is established, it also to a certain degree breaks the 180 degree rule.

-Most notably the titles are very poorly animated in a boring and unappealing format that doesent work with the film.
+Most notably the titles are very poorly animated in a boring

-The worst bit especially was the story board (note: I could only salvage little evidence of it)
+The worst bit especially was the story board (note: I could

-The detail in this story board is completely insufficient, there is no or little detail referring to the shot or any form of notes that would be helpful to a producer.
+there is no or little detail referring to the shot or any form of notes that

 The image may be poor but that isn’t majorly important to a story board, this story board is unorganised and poorly arranged half of it is actually scribbled out, even for an Initial story board this is appalling.